QUT-Digital-Observatory/youte/README.md

 #### `OUTPUT`

 Path of the output file where raw JSON responses will be stored.
-Must have `.json` file endings.
+Must have `.json` file endings (e.g., `.json` or `.jsonl`).
 If the output file already exists, `youte` will **_update_** the existing file, instead of overwriting it.

 #### `--from` (optional)

-Start date limit for the search results returned - the results returned by the API should only contain videos created on or after this date.
+Start date limit for the search results returned - the results returned by the API should only contain videos created on or after this date (UTC time, which is the default time zone for the YouTube API).
 Has to be in ISO format (YYYY-MM-DD).

 #### `--to` (optional)

-End date limit for the search results returned - the results returned by the API should only contain videos created on or before this date.
+End date limit for the search results returned - the results returned by the API should only contain videos created on or before this date (UTC time, which is the default time zone for the YouTube API).
 Has to be in ISO format (YYYY-MM-DD).

 #### `--get-id` (optional)